swativgupta/ToDoApplication/README.md

 To start this application, run the main class.

 This project was written as a part of SDA 4 individual project.

+For setting up project clone the project and than import to your latest eclipse IDE